Modern Slavery Act Transparency Statement 2021

 We operate a whistleblowing policy under which employees can report wrongdoing within the workplace.
 Employees should first report issues to their line manager and then to the People Director or the Head of Legal and Compliance.
 We encourage employees to report any instances of unethical practices, which would include notifying the relevant person if they become aware of any modern slavery practices occurring within our business and/or supply chain.

-- Internal Communications - We continue to issue communications to all Cornerstone colleagues informing them of the continued need to adhere to the Modern Slavery Act 2015.
-This raised awareness of the issue and we hope will have stimulated further innovation in relation to our approach as an organisation to combating modern slavery.
+- Internal Communications - We will continue to issue communications to all Cornerstone colleagues informing them of the continued need to adhere to the Modern Slavery Act 2015.
+Communication raises awareness of the issue and we hope will encourage further innovation and engagement in relation to our approach to combating modern slavery.

 - Supplier Strategy - We will continue to review our supplier sourcing policies and strategies and to do what we can to ensure modern slavery or human trafficking is not taking place or being facilitated by our supply chain or business.
 We will commit to doing at least three site inspections in the coming year, notwithstanding any Covid-19 impacts on travel and face to face gatherings.

 This statement is made in accordance with Section 54(l) of the Modern Slavery Act 2015 and constitutes Cornerstone’s modern slavery and human trafficking statement for the financial year commencing 1 April 2020 and ending 31 March 2021.